-How to Build an Awesome Portfolio To Stand Out In Your Job Search
+How to Build a Job Winning Portfolio To Stand Out In Your Job Search

 I recently posted a story on LinkedIn that got a lot of attention: